michaelcoleman7/MD5_Message_Digest_Algorithm/README.md

 - Clone repository into a folder/location
 - cd into project directory
 - Run command `gcc -o MD5 MD5.c` in terminal of project directory
-- Run `MD5` or `MD5.exe` command in terminal of project directory
+- Run `MD5` or `MD5.exe` command in terminal of project directory followed by parameters you wish to execute

-### Menu Options
+- The option parameters available after the above line are:
-- User is given 3 menu options
+  - --help: This is used to show the user the list of options they have
-  - Enter a String which they wish to hash
+  - --string: This is used to MD5 hash a string which the user wishes to hash
-  - Enter a File which contents they wish to hash
+  - --file: This is used to enter a File which contents user wishes to hash
-  - Run a set of test cases that are provided by the RFC Document to ensure the algorithm is correct
+  - --test: Run a set of test cases that are provided by the RFC Document to ensure the algorithm is correct -An example of program execution are "MD5.exe --string abc", This hashes the string "abc"

 ## MD5 Overview
 MD5 message digest algorithm is used to produce a 128-bit message digest.
 MD5 takes the plain text of 512-bit blocks which is divided into 16 blocks, each of 32 bit and produces the 128-bit message digest which is a set of four blocks, each of 32 bits.
 MD5 produces the message digest through the following steps: